mikaeltorni/scripts/task_management/README.md

 3. **Add the Folder to Your PATH:**

-   - Open the **Start Menu**, search for “Environment Variables,” and select “Edit the system environment variables.”
+   - Open the **Start Menu**, search for "Environment Variables," and select "Edit the system environment variables."
-   - In the System Properties window, click **“Environment Variables…”**.
+   - In the System Properties window, click **"Environment Variables…"**.
    - Under **User variables** (or **System variables**), select the **`Path`** variable and click **Edit**.
    - Click **New** and add the full path to your scripts folder (e.g., `C:\Scripts\`).
    - Click **OK** to save all changes.